AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit7.md.txt

 ### Activity 7.7.2 Inventory

 **Program Description:**
-Students are given two inventory data sets from different systems:
+Below are two inventory data sets from different systems:
-One from the warehouse
+- One from the warehouse
-One from the storefront system
+- One from the storefront system
 Each product appears in both systems, but the quantities may not match.

 **Required:**